webix-hub/docs/data/desktop/chart_tooltip.md

 Chart Tooltip
 =============

 Tooltip is a graphical UI element that becomes visible when a user places a mouse pointer over the predefined area.
-It's used as an infotip giving additional information on user request.
+It presents a popup that gives additional information on a user request.

 <img src="desktop/chart_tooltip.png" />